Checklist for Buying a Horse

 - Ask the seller many questions, including whether he or she has the horse's original registration certificate.

 - Visit the horse and make sure he is in good health and suits the purpose you have in mind.
 Be sure to note his personality.
-Does it compliment your own?
+Does it complement your own?

 - Assess his performance, handling and ground manners.
 Have the handler or seller work with the horse first.
 If you're buying him for a special purpose, be sure to have the handler or seller show you the horse's abilities.